-15.5.5.2 [[GetOwnProperty]] (P)
+15.5.5.2 [[GetOwnProperty]] ( P )

 String objects use a variation of the [[GetOwnProperty]] internal method used for other native ECMAScript objects (8.12.1).
-This special internal method is used to specify the array index named properties of String objects.
+This special internal method provides access to named properties corresponding to the individual characters of String objects.